MichelNivard/Ridian/README.md

 ## This is Ridian, _**R**_ in Obs _**idian**_

-R notebooks, and Quarto rendering fron Obsidian:
+literal programming with R notebooks, and Quarto rendering from within Obsidian:

 ![image](https://github.com/user-attachments/assets/bf0c2809-e231-40d9-a047-e28c9d7a12c2)